Jazz funeral: In popular culture

 The Cincinnati Kid (1965), which takes place in New Orleans, begins with a jazz funeral in which the song "Oh, Didn't He Ramble" is played.

 In the James Bond film Live and Let Die (1973), an early scene shows a secret agent being murdered under cover of a jazz funeral.

 The 2010 HBO TV series Treme frequently features jazz funerals as part of its depiction of the New Orleans musical landscape.

 The Originals, a spin-off of The Vampire Diaries, which started in 2013 and ran for 5 seasons, features several jazz funerals.
 Unlike true jazz funerals which go from a home, funeral home, or church to the cemetery, the jazz funerals in The Originals are always in the French Quarter Square.
 They also mostly showcase only the lively music portion and not the somber.

+Hadestown, a musical by Anaïs Mitchell, uses a jazz funeral and second line dancing for the number "Way Down Hadestown" as Persephone prepares for her trip to the Underworld.

 Legacies, a 2018 4-season spin-off of The Originals, also features a jazz funeral for the main character's father, Klaus Michaelson.

 In the 2023 Disney film Haunted Mansion, a jazz funeral takes place on the streets of New Orleans in which an original song called "His Soul Left Gloss on the Rose" is performed by The Soul Rebels.

 Jazz funeral was one of the inspirations behind a funeral scene in the episode "Rix Road" in the 2023 Disney+ television series Andor.